lazydictionary/FTP-Tester/README.md

 ### 📊 Real-Time Visualization
 - Interactive power graphs with live progress tracking
+- Audio and visual cueing so you don't miss the next change in wattage
 - Visual markers showing current position and FTP reference points
 - Responsive charts that adapt to both test types
 - Hover tooltips displaying precise power and time data